Elías Calderón

-Elías Calderón (born 4 February 2001) is an Argentine footballer who plays as a defender for Racing Córdoba, on loan from Belgrano.
+Elías Calderón (born 4 February 2001) is an Argentine footballer who plays as a defender for Central Norte, on loan from Belgrano.

 Club career

 Born in Córdoba, Argentina, Calderón is a product of Belgrano.
 In 2023, Calderón was loaned out to Racing de Córdoba in the Primera B Nacional.
 In 2024, he was loaned out to Defensa y Justicia in the Argentine top level on a deal until December of the same year.

 In the second half of 2024, Calderón moved on loan to Chile and joined Deportes Copiapó in the top division.